 Customer Support Fees

-Is there a Catch When it Comes to Free Contract Management Platforms?
+Is There a Catch When it Comes to Free Contract Management Platforms?

 While many businesses pay thousands of dollars for a contract management platform, there are also dozens of free solutions on the market.
 Free software may be a great first step for a small company or a startup that may not have significant contract volume.
 While free platforms can help companies become acquainted with a more automated contract lifecycle, it’s important to remember that most versions are extremely limited in terms of features and storage space.

-Like most software products, the pricing for contract management software varies across the board.
+Like most software products, the pricing for contract management solutions varies across the board.
 This technology is meant to save your business a significant amount of money by eliminating bottlenecks from the contract process.
 Paying too much for a solution can easily offset any benefit, so be sure to carefully evaluate your business needs before deciding on a price point that makes the most sense.